DSA Roadmap for Placements: What Matters in 2026

 - Problem-solving ability — can you break down an unfamiliar problem?

-- Optimal solutions — brute force gets you partial credit at best
+- Best possible solutions — brute force gets you partial credit at best

 - Code quality — clean, bug-free code written under pressure

-The topics they test overlap heavily across companies.
-After analyzing hundreds of interview questions from Indian placement drives, here is the frequency distribution:
+Topics they test overlap heavily across companies.
+After analyzing hundreds of interview questions from Indian placement drives, here's the frequency distribution.
+Study it carefully, because this should drive your entire preparation strategy:

 | Topic | Frequency in Interviews | Priority |